Written by Katherine Barrington, Certified Fitness Nutrition Coach

 - Magnesium Threonate

-As an alternative to magnesium supplements, or as an addition option to boost your intake, there are also some magnesium-rich foods you can add to your diet.
+As an alternative to magnesium supplements, or as an additional option to boost your intake, there are also some magnesium-rich foods you can add to your diet.
 Here is a list of foods rich in magnesium:

 - Black beans